Penn State – Buffalo gameday forecast

 We’re heading back to to Beaver Stadium this weekend for the second home game of the season as Buffalo comes in town for a prime-time match up.
 We’re going to have a second game in a row for great weather.

-As of now Dorian looks like it will pass well to our south and east.
-Some people coming up from the DC area and places to the southeast may start off with some rain but we will be dry here in Central PA.
-Temperatures will be in the lower 70s for the pregame tailgates and drop into the 60s for the 7:30pm kickoff.
+On the backside of Dorian we are going to have a nice day on Saturday with a mix of clouds and sunshine.
+The chance for a shower seems to be very low.
+Temperatures will be in the lower 70s for the pregame tailgates and drop into the upper 60s for the 7:30pm kickoff.
 If you are prone to getting cold, you may want to bring a light jacket with you.
-We will have light winds and just some clouds overhead for the game.
+We will have a bit of a light breeze for the game, but it should not cause any problems.

 Fight on State!